BlockchainDATA/M3/README.md

 An iOS client example to use M3 client on the iOS devices.

-## Compile
+## Build

 The project needs the gradle build tool to maintain codes.

+### IntelliJ IDEA

-We recommend you to use the IntelliJ IDEA the use the project.
+We recommend you to use the IntelliJ IDEA to open this project.

+The Community and Ultimate Version have already been integrated with gradle, and can both open this project directly.

+### Eclipse IDE

+Later